Deonatan/Exchange-Rate-Prediction-USD-and-SGD-/README.md

-# Exchange-Rate-Prediction-USD-and-SGD-
+# Exchange Rate Prediction USD :arrow_right: SGD :moneybag:
-Predicting the future exchange rate of USD to SGD using past data from 1998 to 2020.
+:mega:Acquiring Singapore exchange rate against USD dataset from Kaggle and processing data to create a regression model.
+:mega:Forecasting SGD to USD exchange rate in 2021 with 95% accuracy for January 2021 data.